BartBruininks/mdvwhole/README.md

 completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.
 The contact distance is based on the voxel resolution (26 neighbors).

+# Version
+0.0.7 This version is safe to use for production.

 ![alt text](https://user-images.githubusercontent.com/1488903/151573692-58d1eb6c-b6a2-444e-a7b8-937fa8ebc448.png)

 ## How to cite